SurajSonawane2415/MazeBlaze/documention/README.md

       }
        }
 ```
-   With this change, the condition was satisfied, allowing the bot to stop turning correctly when LSA readings become white.
-As shown in following video:
+   With this change, the condition was satisfied, allowing the bot to stop turning correctly when LSA readings became white.
+As shown in the following video:

 ![6-Sep-2023](https://github.com/SurajSonawane2415/MazeBlaze/assets/129578177/9a9088af-e64c-49ed-b58f-e84a574bcb94)

 **4: Node Misidentification**

 - **Description:** The bot mistakenly identified nodes on straight paths. & after detecting a node bot starts taking.
-As you can see in video below:
+As you can see in the video below:

 ![pt-gif](https://github.com/SurajSonawane2415/MazeBlaze/assets/129578177/6f8ffcfd-d173-41ee-9bf7-effe1dbfdb06)

 - **Solution:** To solve this, we performed PID tuning and added flags to check for nodes.
-When the left or right line sensors detect a white surface (e.g., 1000), a "check-flag" is set to true (1).
+When the left or right line sensors detect a white surface (e.g., 1000), a "check flag" is set to true (1).
 This flag rechecks the condition for nodes, and if it is false, no turn will be taken.
 As shown in the following snippet of code:
 ```c
 get_raw_lsa();
 left_check = 0;